jasongaylord/JasonGaylord.com/_posts/2003/08/2003-08-25-complicated-procs.md

 bitly: https://bit.ly/3ebv2Q8
 ---

 One of my friends was recently in a job interview for a SQL Admin position.
 The HR representative in the interview asked him if he ever wrote complicated stored procedures.
 He told me this and I chuckled.
 What exactly dictates a complicated stored procedure?
 I'm interested to see what others would consider complicated, especially if you have an example.
-Post your “complicated procs” here.
+Post your "complicated procs" here.